wonha/multilingual_algorithm/README.md

 # Description
 -------
-This project contains algorithm implementations through various programming languages and models.
-Functional, Object oriented, and imperative style model will be updated.
+This project contains algorithm implementations, compiler optimization through various programming languages and models.
+Functional, Object oriented, and imperative style will be updated.

 # Links
 -------